protocol/research-website/content/posts/202012-bitswap-jumping-inspectors/index.md

 ### Exchanging small files

 For the exchange of the small XKCD image file of 66 KB, we see an improvement in the time to fetch the image of 12%, with a slight reduction in the number of duplicate blocks and messages exchanged.
-The fact that nodes have a way to request the content from peers with a larger probability of storing it reduces the amount of messages required both in direct sessions and relay sessions.
-(Figures 2 and 3).
+The fact that nodes have a way to request the content from peers with a larger probability of storing it reduces the amount of messages required both in direct sessions and relay sessions (Figures 2 and 3).

 <center>{{< figure src="image3.png" width="700px" caption="Figure 2: Time to fetch xkcd image">}}</center>